 Once you have a decent list of reputable providers – with a clear understanding of their pricing structures and differentiators – it’s time to figure out what you’re willing to pay for.

 Do you need a restaurant merchant services provider, or will an aggregator suffice?
 Do you need a company that specializes in ecommerce, mobile payments, credit card machines, or phone orders?
 Do you want the flexibility to switch your restaurant merchant services provider without switching your POS (or vice versa)?

 The answers to these questions will help you whittle down your list of providers and zero in on the ones that are the best fit for your business.

 Chances are if your chosen provider is able to work with the major credit card brands, their terminals are PCI compliant.
 But it doesn’t hurt to ask.

 If they’re not, you need to know (otherwise you could be charged a huge fine by the credit card companies).

 If they are, they may have additional security features they’d like to tell you about – such as full-service integration options that could strengthen your POS system.
 Even if you’re not in the market for them, it’s good to know they exist – in case you require them down the road.

 There’s no getting around it: To provide your patrons with the convenience of credit card payments, you have to be prepared to part with some hard earned revenue.

-But what you get for that money depends on your payment processor.
+But what you get for that money depends on your restaurant merchant services provider.